PRRPCHT/Aspargus/readme.md

   It also specifies `llama3:instruct` as the new text processing model.
 - `aspargus /path/to/video1.mp4 /another/path/to/video2.mp4 -j /third/path/to/file.json` analyzes two videos and stores the metadata in the specified JSON file.

-# Constraints, known issues and limitations
+## Constraints, known issues and limitations

 - Be careful when choosing your models, as it can take a lot of time to perform the frame analysis and/or the text generation depending on your hardware.
 The default models are 7B models that can run decently on pretty much any hardware.
 - As Aspargus uses 2 models for computer vision and text generation, all the computer vision tasks are run then the text generation ones in order to avoid loading the models every time.
 It can be an improvement in the future.

+## Licence

+MIT licence.